clux/blueprints/vulcanus/README.md

 **[blueprint](./train-voider-1.txt)**

 ## Setup
-Scaled for mining prod >5700
+Scaled for mining prod >5700.
+Highly specific mining patch setup.
+You'll probably need to adjust the train/rail setup in your base.
+This is a mostly a POC to show it's good, but it also reflects my actual use on my 3 best patches.

 Works best with @MRX8024 UPS mods; [disable-vehicle-particles](https://mods.factorio.com/mod/disable-vehicles-particles) + [disable-vehicles](https://mods.factorio.com/mod/disable-vehicles) (the particle one being the important one).